Fitting some physical activity into your day is easier than you think.

 Being active slows the natural breakdown of your bones and muscles, and helps you maintain a healthy weight and good circulation.
 It also helps maintain your brain.
 Being active helps keep you healthy and prevents health conditions that can hold you back – so you can make the most of every day now and in the future.

-Find a way of being active that you enjoy and you're more likely to keep it up.
+Find a way of being active that you enjoy and you're more likely to stick to it.
 Get your heart beating faster and your lungs working harder for at least 10 minutes at a time.
-Try going for a brisk walk in the park or a bike ride, or even dancing to the radio.
+Try going for a brisk walk – keep up the pace for 10 continuous minutes and it counts as exercise!

 Find ways to be more active each day.
 Start with reducing the amount of time you spend sitting down – get up, stretch your legs more often and do more steps each day.
 Take the stairs whenever you can and go on a brisk walk to the shops instead of driving.